-- it is technically feasible to complete the asset so that it will be available for use or sale. - there is an intention to complete and use or sell it. - there is an ability to use or sell it. - it will generate probable future economic benefits. - there are available technical, financial and other resources to complete the development and to use or sell the asset. - the expenditure attributable to the asset during its development can be measured reliably.
+- it is technically feasible to complete the asset so that it will be available for use or sale - there is an intention to complete and use or sell it. - · there is an ability to use or sell it. - · it will generate probable future economic benefits. - there are available technical, financial and other resources to complete the development and to use or sell the asset. - the expenditure attributable to the asset during its development can be measured reliably.

-Intangible assets are carried at cost less any accumulated amortisation and any impairment losses.
+amortisation and any impairment losses.